 Excepting the “Eachine” word on the box, I had the filing that I’m dealing with a MJX drone.
 As I previously mentioned, the EX2Mini has a very similar design to the one of MJX B3Mini.
 Its remote controller is the same one we are accustomed to, from MJX.
 Do not mention that the convertible FPV headset is a genuine MJX product.

 Unfortunately, no carbon fiber parts.
 Frame, landing gear, canopy, all are made from plastic.
 The included clip-on blade protectors can be easily installed.
 Under each arm, there is a LED light.

 At the end of each arm, there is a 1306-2750Kv brushless motor.
 The 2-leaf propellers are self-tightened and already installed.

 Overall, the EX2 Mini feels nice and well made.
 Hopefully will take crashes well 🙂

 Eachine EX2 Mini review: Remote controller

 As I previously mentioned, Eachine packs with the EX2Mini a downgraded version of the GR6221A MJX transmitter (no status LCD).
-The RC has built-in alarm buzzer for low battery voltage and out of controller’s range.
+The RC has a built-in alarm buzzer for low battery voltage and out of the controller’s range.

-On front panel, besides the two control sticks, there are 4 switches and 4 control buttons (Light switch, Motor Lock/Unlock, L/H speed and Photo – N/A).
-Toggling between flight modes (Angle/Acro) can be done through the 3 position trim switch (on right side of throttle stick).
+On the front panel, besides the two control sticks, there are 4 switches and 4 control buttons (Light switch, Motor Lock/Unlock, L/H speed, and Photo – N/A).
+Toggling between flight modes (Angle/Acro) can be done through the 3 position trim switch (on right side of the throttle stick).
 Unfortunately, mode selection can be done only at the time you power ON the RC.
 It can not be switched midflight.

-The L1 button (on back of the RC) enablers 360 flips/roles.
+The L1 button (on the back of the RC) enablers 360 flips/roles.
 Note: this feature works in Angle mode only.

 Eachine EX2 Mini review: Camera & VTX